 - Very thick formula that is difficult to spread

 - Challenging to clean

 3. FamoWood Latex Wood Filler

-This filler is solvent-free, and it doesn’t have a strong smell associated with it.
+This wood filler is solvent-free, and it doesn’t have a strong smell associated with it.
 This allows you to easily use it indoors or in closed spaces without getting overwhelmed.
 It’s a professional-grade product that will be able to withstand heavy use without breaking down, and it comes in 11 different colors that you can match to your deck’s coloring to make it blend in better.
-The plastic tub has a lid that seals tightly closed to keep the filler soft and ready to use wherever you need it next.
+The plastic tub has a lid that seals tightly closed to keep the wood filler soft and ready to use wherever you need it next.

 - Dries in 15 minutes

 - Available in several color choices

 - Slightly more expensive for the amount you get